jhelsas/sphalerite/Medium-publication/How to reason about numerical code optimization: Part 3 SIMD, Compiler Flags and Architecture.md

-# How to reason about numerical code optimization on modern processors - Part 3 : SIMD, Architecture and Tiling
+# How to reason about numerical code optimization on modern processors - Part 3 : SIMD, Architecture and Strip Mining

 ​	In the previous two Parts, we covered several topic on how to improve numerical code performance.
 Algorithm choice, basic compiler flags and basic thread parallelism were covered, and to an extent they are common ground in most writings in the subject of improving performance.